huggingface/blog/gradio-lite.md

 ### 1. Import JS and CSS

 Start by creating a new HTML file, if you don't have one already.
-Importing the Javascript and CSS corresponding to the `@gradio/lite` package by using the following code:
+Importing the JavaScript and CSS corresponding to the `@gradio/lite` package by using the following code:

 ```html